 The couple married and moved to San Francisco, where Chiquet took a merchandising position with Gap.
 There, she attracted the attention of Jenny Ming, who headed the company's then new, low-cost Old Navy division.
 Chiquet joined Old Navy and helped build the company to $5 billion in sales within five years.
 In 2002 Chiquet was named president of Banana Republic (also owned by Gap Inc) before joining Chanel in 2003 as president and chief operating officer of its US operations for fragrance, beauty and jewellery.

-Alongside her duties at Chanel, Chiquet serves on the President’s Council of International Activities at Yale University and sits on the board of directors of children's clothing company Peek… Aren’t You Curious and the board of trustees of the New York Academy of Art.
+Chiquet serves on the President’s Council of International Activities at Yale University and sits on the board of directors of children's clothing company Peek… Aren’t You Curious, MatchesFashion and the board of trustees of the New York Academy of Art.